mmcdermott/MEDS_transforms/README.md

 3. It converts the input, event level shards into the MEDS flat format and joins and shards these data into patient-level shards for MEDS use and stores them in a nested format in the output cohort directory, again in the flat format.
 This step can be broken down into two sub-steps:

-   \- First, each input shard is converted to the MEDS flat format and split into sub patient-level shards.
+- First, each input shard is converted to the MEDS flat format and split into sub patient-level shards.
-   \- Second, the appropriate sub patient-level shards are joined and re-organized into the final patient-level shards.
+- Second, the appropriate sub patient-level shards are joined and re-organized into the final patient-level shards.
 This method ensures that we minimize the amount of read contention on the input shards during the join process and can maximize parallel throughput, as (theoretically, with sufficient workers) all input shards can be sub-sharded in parallel and then all output shards can be joined in parallel.

 The ETL scripts all use [Hydra](https://hydra.cc/) for configuration management, leveraging the shared `configs/extraction.yaml` file for configuration.
 The user can override any of these settings in the normal way for Hydra configurations.

+If desired, appropriate scripts can be written and run at a per-patient shard level to convert between the flat format and any of the other valid nested MEDS format, but for now we leave that up to the user.

 #### Input Event Extraction